LoopKit/loopdocs/docs/faqs/branch-faqs.md

 If you choose to come into a dev branch build, you need to be aware that dev may update code frequently and unannounced in the traditional sense that most users in Looped group or Instagram would see.
 Developers are not helped by people being in a dev branch if those users are mistakenly thinking of it as a stable master branch with lots of detailed docs to go with it.
 People should only use a dev branch build if they EDUCATE themselves on the expectations and how to properly manage dev information and updates.
 People using dev branch should also have regular access to a computer to be able to rebuild quickly if a new bug/fix is identified.

 If you choose to use a dev build, you can stay abreast of developments in a number of ways...but they will all require you to do some legwork and keep yourself informed.
-This is not a situation where you should expect a fancy Loopdocs page updated regularly with current "dev updates"...that's just not the way dev branch works.
+This is not a situation where you should expect a fancy Loopdocs page updated regularly with current "dev updates"...that's just not the way dev branch works (at least normally).

+When there is a big change in user interface, some LoopDocs information will be available before the release of the Loop-dev code.
+The transition from Loop 2.2.x to Loop 3 is one of those times.
+When released, Loop-dev will start the Loop 3 version numbering.
+But - it is still Loop-dev until that release.

 ### Subscribe to the Zulipchat channels